AndreasAugustin/GenericMath/README.md

 GenericMath
 ===========

-This repository provides generic math methods
+This repository provides generic math methods.
+The goal is to support a computional model for mathematical categories like Groups, Modules,..